rook/rook/Documentation/flexvolume.md

 Use the [Most common read/write FlexVolume path](#most-common-readwrite-flexvolume-path) for the next steps.

 The kubelet's systemD unit file can be located at: `/etc/systemd/system/kubelet.service`.

 Continue with [configuring the FlexVolume path](#configuring-the-flexvolume-path) to configure Rook to use the FlexVolume path.

+### Kubespray
+Kubespray uses a non-standard [FlexVolume plugin directory](https://github.com/kubernetes-sigs/kubespray/blob/master/roles/kubernetes/node/defaults/main.yml#L55): `/var/lib/kubelet/volume-plugins`.
+The Kubespray configured kubelet is already configured to use that directory.

+Continue with [configuring the FlexVolume path](#configuring-the-flexvolume-path) to configure Rook to use the FlexVolume path.